A Lifelong Pursuit of Understanding: Trauma, Science, and Personal Transformation

 I later read his books Behave and Determined, which significantly deepened my understanding of human behavior, neuroscience, and the biological roots of trauma.

-After my husband’s passing in 2013, I intensified my studies in genetics and epigenetics, focusing on how early-life trauma can shape gene expression.
-My research centered on the MAOA gene and the impact of severe childhood stress on DNA methylation—biological modifications with long-lasting effects on both physical and psychological health.
+Following my husband’s death in 2013, I further deepened my engagement with genetics and epigenetics, with specific attention to the role of early-life trauma in gene regulation.
+My research examined the monoamine oxidase A (MAOA) gene and the effects of severe childhood stress on DNA methylation—epigenetic modifications associated with enduring consequences for both physical and psychological health.

 My life had long been shaped by complex health challenges.
 I was first diagnosed with adrenal insufficiency in 1979.
 In 2007, an MRI revealed further spinal complications, including Chiari malformation, spinal stenosis, and Tarlov cysts at the coccyx and T11–T12 vertebrae.
 In 2016, I underwent spinal surgery at L4–L5, which resulted in a severe case of sepsis caused by contaminated hardware.
 Subsequent infections—Staphylococcus epidermidis, Peptostreptococcus, Staphylococcus caprae, and Corynebacterium—required prolonged treatment with IV vancomycin and oral ciprofloxacin.
 Recovery was extensive and further complicated by serious side effects from these medications.